 All students are required to confirm their registration at the beginning of the fall and spring semesters.
 Several days are made available at the beginning of the fall and spring terms to confirm registration.
-If a student cannot confirm during this time, he/she must notify the Office of Student Development.
 Any student who fails to confirm his/her registration within the specific time frame will be withdrawn from classes and a \$100 late confirmation fee will be accessed.

-As an added convenience during confirmations, students may get meal tickets, identification cards, parking permits, email address, campus mail box, etc.
+As an added convenience during confirmations, students may get identification cards, parking permits, email address, campus mail box, etc.